SquareSR/Testing-Red-Classic/beginner.md

 <img src="https://i.imgur.com/8t6F7Kb.jpeg">

 Talk to Channeler #1:
+- Gastly: RS
-- Gastly: Rock Slide x2
+- Gastly: RS
 	- If you are KO’d swap to your bird, Revive Nido, let the bird faint

 Get both Elixers (visible and hidden).
 Take the heal-pad.